KarelZe/thesis/references/obsidian/❓ Questions.md

 - Try out pseudo-labelling e. g., [How To Build an Efficient NLP Model – Weights & Biases (wandb.ai)](https://wandb.ai/darek/fbck/reports/How-To-Build-an-Efficient-NLP-Model--VmlldzoyNTE5MDEx) and [[@leePseudolabelSimpleEfficient]].
 Requires solving the issue of obtaining soft probablities.
 - Implement re-producable models.
 - Start of with Gradient Boosted Trees, due to being well suited for tabular data.
+- Frame problem as time series classification problem, if prev prices / orders are available.
+Mind the gaps in options data though.
+- Use classification methods (*probablistic classifer*) that can return probablities instead of class-only for better analysis.

 ## Problems
 - How can the disadvantages of generating the true labels be mitigated e. g., matching trade size, not just buys / sells?